 Same goes with folding laundry, vacuuming the floor, mopping the kitchen, you get the idea.
-Chores that you could probably do in your sleep, you have to do regularly, and that you don’t have to concentrate to do..
+Chores that you could probably do in your sleep, that have to be done regularly, and that don’t require any kind of real concentration.

 “Okay, Kriss, but what’s the point?
 Why do I want to be bored?”

-On the 4th of July, would it be better if the fireworks were spaced out?
+On the 4th of July, would it be better for the fireworks to be spaced out?
 Or would you rather that the people setting them off light them all up simultaneously, so the whole fireworks show takes 30 seconds?

 Me, I like my fireworks spaced out, so I can appreciate the shape, color, size, special effects, everything that makes a great fireworks show, a great fireworks show.

 That’s also why when you go to an art museum, all the art isn’t crammed together, with no space between, letting you can see everything all at once.
-If the museum showed you everything all at once, you’d be overwhelmed.
-You’d be completely incapable of appreciating the artwork at all.
+If you were shown everything all at once, you’d be overwhelmed, and you’d be completely incapable of appreciating the artwork at all.

 Our cultural history and cultural literacy both deserve better than that.
 So all the lights are perfectly positioned.
 All the artwork is precisely spaced.
-And you’re able to appreciate each precious painting, sculpture, and statue in a proper manner.
-You can appreciate each detail that adds up to the whole work, and each whole work that is made up of all the details.
+And you’re able to appreciate each precious painting, sculpture, and statue in a proper manner, appreciating each detail that adds up to the whole, and each whole work that is made up of all the details.

 Second, you want to be bored because boredom sparks creativity.
-For me, meditation is as boring as boring gets.
-On the one hand, I want to clear my mind and not think of anything and listen to the sound of silence and take a deep breath in through my nose and out through my mouth and all this other crap with posture and seating and lighting and music or no music and its just oh God please shoot me.
+For me, meditation is boring as boring gets.
+On the one hand, I’m trying to clear my mind and not think of anything and listen to the sound of your voice and take a deep breath in through my nose and out through my mouth and all this other crap with posture and seating and lighting and music or no music and its just oh God just shoot me.

-On the other hand, I’m bored to tears, because I want to clear my mind and not think of anything and listen to the sound of silence and take a deep breath in through my nose and out through my mouth and all this other crap with posture and seating and lighting and music or no music and its just oh God please shoot me.
+But on the other hand I am bored to tears, because I’m trying to clear my mind and not think of anything and listen to the sound of your voice and take a deep breath in through my nose and out through my mouth and all this other crap with posture and seating and lighting and music or no music and its just oh God just shoot me.

-( Can you tell I don’t like meditating?
-But I did learn that even bad meditation is good for you!)
+( Can you tell I don’t like meditating?)

 I also read a lot, which a lot of people would consider to be a boring activity.
 I don’t understand that mindset, because when I read, I’m going somewhere else.
-I travel to a fantasy realm, or a small town in Alaska, or ancient Egypt, or the brilliant mind of another human being.
-I travel the world, traverse time, and do it all without ever leaving my room.
+I’m going into a fantasy realm, or a small town in Alaska, or ancient Egypt, or the brilliant mind of another human being.
+I’m traveling the world, traveling through time, and doing it all without ever leaving my room.
 So for me, reading is not boring.

-But because a lot of people think reading is tedious and tiresome, I’ll use it as another example.
+But because a lot of people think it is, I’ll use it as another example.
 I might read something in a novel that sparks an idea for something I could do in this or that Facebook group I belong to.
-Or I might read something that goes on a sticky note up on my wall, joining the 100 or so others that are already there, with inspiration and motivation and mindset and mood changing.
+I might read something that goes on a sticky note up on my wall, joining the 100 or so others that are already there, with inspiration and motivation and mindset and mood changing.

 And I am stressed the hell out.

 If you didn’t already know, I’m disabled, both physically and psychologically.
-I have a dozen or so chronic pain conditions, plus bipolar disorder and at least a dozen anxiety disorders.
-I can’t stand up very long, can’t walk more than a few feet, and often completely lose control of my voluntary muscles.
-And – the one I hate to admit as a content creator – I have aphasia; I lose words.
-(WordHippo.com is my new best friend.)
+I have a dozen or so chronic pain conditions, plus bipolar disorder and at least a dozen anxiety disorders. can’t stand up very long, can’t walk more than a few feet, often completely lose control of my voluntary muscles.

 Wanna know what stress does to all of that?
 Makes it worse.

 Now, I’m not saying that you in particular have mental illness.
 However, you do have mental health.
-Think of it like breathing.
+It’s kind of like breathing.
 Everybody has breathing, but not everybody has breathing problems.
 Everybody has mental health, but not everybody has mental illness.